 Troubleshooting your NGDS Installation

 If the installation seems to stall out, check the output of the installation script to look for error messages.
 If the site http://127.0.0.1/ seems slow or does not load correctly, give it a few extra minutes and try again.
-Likely, you will need to restart the ApacheA web server and wait a few more minutes.
+Likely, you will need to restart the Apache web server and wait a few more minutes.
 You can also try running the following command: